-I am a Reader in the School of Mathematics and Statistics at the University of Sheffield.
+I am a Professor of Statistics in the School of Mathematics and Statistics at the University of Sheffield.
 My research interests are in Bayesian statistics, in particular analysing uncertainty in complex computer models, eliciting probability distributions, and applications in Health Economics.

 School of Mathematics and Statistics